jankotek/mapdb/README.md

 Development
 --------------------

-MapDB is written in Kotlin.
-You will need IntelliJ Idea 15 and newer to edit it.
+MapDB is written in Kotlin, you will need IntelliJ Idea.

-You can use Maven to build MapDB by issuing command `mvn install`.
+You can use Gradle to build MapDB.

 MapDB is extensively unit-tested.
 By default, only tiny fraction of all tests are executed, so build finishes under 10 minutes.